demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 An error code to not run.
 To ignore more than one error, repeat this option (e.g. `--ignore AA123 --ignore BC321`)
 * **--private-content-path**
 Path to a private content repository.
+* **-ccp, --connectors-content-path**
+Path to a Unified Connector Content (UCC) repository (containing a `connectors/` directory).
+Use this to validate an external UCC checkout together with a plain content checkout: the UCC connectors are temporarily synced into the main content repo for the duration of the run (and automatically cleaned up on exit).
+This flag currently only affects `-a/--validate-all`.

 ### Validation Error Codes
 Each error found by validate has an error code attached to it.
 The code can be found in brackets preceding the error itself.